History of Kara Swisher in Timeline

 In 2021, Kara Swisher signed a two-book memoir deal with Simon & Schuster.

-2021: Desire to Work in Military Intelligence
+2021: Desire to work in military/intelligence

-In September 2022, Kara Swisher became an editor-at-large at New York Magazine and the host of On with Kara Swisher.
-The first episode of 'On' premiered September 26.
+In September 2022, Kara Swisher became an editor-at-large at New York Magazine and the host of On with Kara Swisher; the first episode of 'On' premiered September 26.

-2022: Re-joins Vox Media
+2022: Re-joined Vox Media

 In 2023, Kara Swisher hosted the official companion podcast for the fourth season of HBO's TV series Succession.